Kei-Luna/hk4e-go/README-EN.md

 #### The network protocols and configuration tables are mainly from version 3.2, so we suggest you to use a v3.2 client, although it is not necessary

 #### You need to use a patch to use it.
-[Grasscutter](https://github.com/Grasscutters/Grasscutter) is a good example.
+[Grasscutter](https://github.com/Grasscutters/Grasscutter) is a good example

 ## Features

 * Native high-availability cluster architecture.
 Crashes on any node servers won't affect the whole system.
 So it is highly extendable
 * Player-level non-status game server.
 Non-lock single thread structure.
 Easy to develop.
-And fully-featured player data exchanger(`Memory<->Cache<->Database`), say goodbye to
-* synchronization-blocked database access
+And fully-featured player data exchanger(`Memory<->Cache<->Database`), say goodbye to synchronization-blocked database access
 * Grand new cross-server player migration
 * Gateway server side client protocol proxy conversion.
 Never worry about code changes caused by confusions of message number and protocol number